radian-software/straight.el/README.md

 repositories are just regular packages, with some extra code to look up recipes in the relevant local repository.

-This means that updating a recipe repository is done the same way as updating a regular package, i.e. with [`M-x straight-pull-package`][#user/interactive/vc].
-You should do this if you find that a package isn't listed by `M-x straight-use-package`—perhaps it was added recently.
+This means that updating a recipe repository may be done the same way as updating a regular package, i.e. with [`M-x straight-pull-package`][#user/interactive/vc].
+A convenience command with interactive completion for recipe repositories, `straight-pull-recipe-repositories`, is provided as well.
+You should use one of these if you find that a package isn't listed by `M-x straight-use-package`—perhaps it was added recently.

 Note that there is currently some potentially surprising behavior if